alexriiska/Project-4-Machine-Learning-Heart-Disease/README.md

 #### Model 1: Decision Tree Classifier (notebook hyperlink)
 -	Decision Tree technique uses a upside down tree-like structure in which each condition (leaf) splits at decision making points (branch).
 This methodology can be applied to solve in both classification and regression problems.
 To "trim" down the tree structure in prevention of excessive complex splits, we've set the the minimum number of training inputs to use as 5, and the maximum depth as 3, which refers to the length of the longest path from the root to a leaf.
--  	Decision Tree Classifier score 83% in accuracy
+-  	Decision Tree Classifier score 83% in accuracy.
+Below is the Heart Disease Prediction using Decision Tree graph
 	<img align="center" src="/Images/decision_tree_map.png" width="1200" />
-Heart Disease Prediction using Decision Tree graph
 #### Model 2: Logistic Regression (notebook hyperlink)
 -	Description of the Model and Images, with analysis
 #### Model 3: Random Forest Classifier (notebook hyperlink)